Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Cchead Dataset

 We compare our Cchead dataset with previous datasets in Table~\ref{compare-dataset}.
 In comparison to existing head detection datasets such as HollywoodHeads, SCUT-HEAD, Brainwash, CrowdHuman, and Restaurant, our Cchead dataset offers both head bounding boxes and tracks.
 Additionally, while these datasets primarily focus on head detection, our Cchead dataset places special emphasis on head tracking.
-It is worth noting that there is a significant shortage of datasets and methods specifically dedicated to head tracking.
+It should be noted that there is a significant lack of data sets and methods specifically dedicated to head tracking.
 In contrast to CroHD, which consists of a combination of half 'Web-scraped' and half 'In situ' videos, our Cchead dataset is meticulously recorded and annotated by our own team in practical scenes.
 Furthermore, our dataset encompasses a wider range of scenes, including schools, roads, classrooms, etc. Moreover, our dataset captures complex pedestrian flows and scenes, such as pedestrian interactions, occlusions, and object interference.

+We adhere to the format from the MOTChallenge benchmark \citep{milan2016mot16}.
+The format includes the following fields: box ID, frame, box left, box top, width, height, confidence score, box category, and class visibility.
+Box ID: A unique identifier for each tracked object.
+Frame: The frame number in which the object appears.
+Box left and box top: The top-left x-coordinate and y-coordinate of the bounding box.
+Width and Height: The width and height of the bounding box.
+Confidence score: A value representing the confidence level of the detection.
+Box category: The category or type of the detected object.
+Class visibility: The visibility ratio of the object within the frame (between 0 and 1).
+An example: \begin{quote} \textit{1, 1, 57, 86, 28, 32, 1, 1, 1 \\ 2, 1, 55, 87, 28, 32, 1, 1, 1\\ 3, 1, 60, 85, 28, 32, 1, 1, 1\\} \end{quote}